The pattern for women’s retro dress BACKYARD

-- Pattern for women’s dress is constructed in professional program for clothing pattern development and it is available in sizes 48 – 60 (find size chart below).
+- This pattern for women’s dress is constructed in a professional program for clothing pattern development and it is available in sizes 32–60 (find size chart below).

-- A huge selection of quality materials suitable for this dress can be found here: Dumlatek.cz and here: Tufka.cz
+A huge selection of quality materials suitable for this dress can be found here: Dumlatek.cz

 There are three versions of this pattern: